 Performance

-First off, we liked the intangibles of the Dynapower hybrid, including the Hzrdus Smoke Red RDX shaft and Lamkin Crossline 360 grip.
+First, we liked the Dynapower hybrid’s intangibles, including the Hzrdus Smoke Red RDX shaft and Lamkin Crossline 360 grip.
 The shaft offered a nice combination of feedback and strength.

-There’s no adjustable hosel here with these hybrids, and that’s not atypical.
+These hybrids don’t offer an adjustable hosel, and that’s not atypical.
 Most hybrids don’t offer adjustability, but with a forward center of gravity, the shot shape is intentionally flatter and longer.

 For high handicappers, beginners, and even the average golfer, will find the hybrid challenging to hit and won’t deliver consistent results.